 This trail wanders through wildflower-filled meadows and then climbs a gorgeous alpine basin to West Fork Pass.
 From the pass the trail drops into scenic Wetterhorn Basin with great views of Wetterhorn Peak (14,015-ft.).

 - Distance: 5.8 miles (round trip) to West Fork Pass

 - Elevation Gain: 1,757-ft. to West Fork Pass

 - Difficulty: moderate

 Why Hike Wetterhorn Basin

-Heading south on Highway 550 near Ridgway a panorama of alluring summits and jagged ridges of the Uncompahgre Wilderness fill the eastern skyline, enticing hikers to explore.
-Several trails penetrate this wilderness from the north traveling up pretty valleys to scenic passes with dramatic mountain views.
+Heading south on Highway 550 near Ridgway a panorama of the alluring summits and jagged ridges of the Uncompahgre Wilderness fill the eastern skyline, enticing hikers to explore.
+Several trails penetrate this wilderness from the north, traveling up pretty valleys to scenic passes with dramatic mountain views.

 In my opinion the Wetterhorn Basin trail is the finest hike entering the area from the north.
-The trail gently ascends the beautiful West Fork Cimarron River valley, wandering through scenic meadows beneath Fortress (13-241-ft.), Redcliff (13,642-ft.) and Coxcomb (13,654-ft.) peaks to the head of the valley, where it climbs a gorgeous alpine basin to West Fork Pass (12,517-ft.).
+The trail gently ascends the beautiful West Fork Cimarron River valley, wandering through scenic meadows beneath Fortress (13-241-ft.), Redcliff (13,642-ft.) and Coxcomb (13,654-ft.) peaks to the head of the valley.
+Here it climbs a gorgeous alpine basin to West Fork Pass (12,517-ft.).